-Discovery Laboratories, Inc. is a biopharmaceutical company developing its proprietary surfactant technology as precision-engineered Surfactant Replacement Therapies (SRT) for respiratory diseases.
+Discovery Laboratories, Inc. is a biotechnology company developing its proprietary surfactant technology as precision-engineered Surfactant Replacement Therapies (SRT) for respiratory diseases.
 Surfactants are produced naturally in the lungs and are essential for breathing.
-Our technology produces a precisionengineered surfactant that is designed to mimic the essential properties of natural human lung surfactant.
+Our technology produces a precision-engineered surfactant that is designed to closely mimic the essential properties of natural human lung surfactant.
 We believe that through this technology, pulmonary surfactants have the potential, for the first time, to be developed into a series of respiratory therapies for patients in the neonatal intensive care unit (NICU), critical care unit and other hospital settings, where there are few or no approved therapies available.

-We have received an Approvable Letter from the U.S. FDA for Surfaxin^O (lucinactant), our lead product, for the prevention of RDS in premature infants, and have filed a Marketing Authorization Application (MAA) with the European Medical Evaluation Agency (EMEA) for clearance to market Surfaxin in Europe.
-We anticipate potential approval and commercial launch of Surfaxin in the United States and potential EMEA approval to occur in the first quarter of 2006.
+We have received an Approvable Letter from the U.S. FDA for Surfaxin^O (lucinactant), our lead product, for the prevention of RDS in premature infants.
+In July 2005, we submitted our response to the Approvable Letter to the FDA and believe that this response addresses the comments noted by providing the FDA with the information necessary to complete its review of the Surfaxin New Drug Application (NDA) by the end of January 2006.
+Certain pre-approval activities are ongoing, including labeling discussions, process validation and reinspection activities related to our Surfaxin manufacturing process.
+We anticipate potential approval and commercial launch of Surfaxin in the United States to occur in the first quarter of 2006.
+We have also filed a Marketing Authorization Application (MAA) with the European Medical Evaluation Agency (EMEA) for clearance to market Surfaxin in Europe and anticipate potential EMEA approval to occur in the first quarter of 2006.